morningred88/AWS/CloudWatch_CloudTrail_notes.md

 AWS config is not a part of free tier.
 The more resources you recorded, the more you have to pay.

 After the rescources have been discovered, you can go to AWS Config console> Resources menu> You can see **resource timeline** or **manage rescources**.

+### AWS Config rule

+We can define rules to check the resources if you are complied to the rule.

+For example, rule restricted-ssh, whether security groups that are in use disallow unrestricted incoming SSH traffic.
+If SSH inbound rule is opened to everyone 0.0.0.0/0, the security group is **Noncompliant**.